 Previously, President Tan was the Vice-Provost (Student Life) at NUS overseeing student matters, University Town and the Residential Colleges, the Centre for English Language and Communication as well as the Office of Student Affairs and the Halls of Residence.
 President Tan also served as Dean of the Faculty of Arts and Social Sciences from 2004 – 2009.
 He was concurrently Director of the Institute of South Asian Studies, an autonomous university-level research institute in NUS.

 President Tan is Honorary Chairman of the National Museum of Singapore.
-He serves on the National Heritage Board as Chairman of the National Collection Advisory Panel and member of the Academic Research Panel.
-He is a member of the Indian Heritage Centre’s Advisory Board, the Board of Trustees of ISEAS-the Yusof Ishak Institute, and the Management Board of the Institute of South Asian Studies.
+He serves on the National Heritage Board as Chairman of the National Collection Advisory Panel and member of the Academic Research Panel, and the Institute of South Asian Studies as Deputy Chairman of the Management Board.
+He is a member of the Indian Heritage Centre’s Advisory Board, and the Board of Trustees of ISEAS-the Yusof Ishak Institute.

 President Tan was appointed as the Institute of Policy Studies (IPS)’ 6th S R Nathan Fellow for the Study of Singapore, for the period from 1 August 2018 to 31 May 2019.
 In 2016, he was appointed to the Singapore Social Sciences Research Council.
 He is also a member of the Singapore Bicentennial Advisory Panel, and served as a Nominated Member of Parliament from 2014 to 2015.
 President Tan was awarded the Public Administration Medal (Silver) at the 2009 National Day Awards.